htcondor/htcondor/docs/users-manual/container-universe-jobs.rst

 First, set the **universe** to container, and then specify the container image with the **container_image** command.

+Note that the container may specify the executable to run, either in the runfile option of a singularity image, or in the entrypoint option of a Dockerfile.
+If this is set, the executable command in the HTCondor submit file is optional, and the default command in the container will be run.

 This container image may describe an image in a docker-style repo if it is prefixed with ``docker://``, or a Singularity ``.sif`` image on disk, or a Singularity sandbox image (an exploded directory).  *condor_submit*